Tuberculosis care

 What is tuberculosis

 Tuberculosis is a notifiable disease.
 It is caused by bacteria.
-The pathogens usually affect the lungs and cause, among other things, coughing.
-However, they can also affect almost any other organ and cause severe illness.
+The pathogens usually infect the lungs and cause coughing, among other things.
+However, they can also affect almost any other organ and cause serious illness.

 Contact